Categories

 The causes of persistent tension

-It took almost a millennium before philosophers, lawyers and economists pressed for spiritual guidance again.
-The names humanism and Renaissance embossed.
-From the end of the 17th century to the 19th century, natural scientists were increasingly able to set the models and, together with the philosophers, that the Age of Enlightenment shape.
+From the end of the 17th century until the 19th century, natural scientists were increasingly able to set the guiding principles and, together with the philosophers, shape the the Age of Enlightenment shape.

 The transition from one leadership elite to the next (theologians - philosophers - lawyers - natural scientists - economists) did not go smoothly, rather the respective ruling opinion leaders tried to preserve their traditional status.